denisraslov/react-spreadsheet-grid/README.md

 ## Installation

-This module is distributed via [npm][npm] and should be installed as one of your project's `dependencies`:
+This module is distributed via [npm](https://www.npmjs.com/) and should be installed as one of your project's `dependencies`:

 ```
 npm install --save react-spreadsheet-grid